IBM-Cloud/nodejs-data-lake-dashboard/README.md

+**Note: This code is no longer maintained, but kept as reference.**

 # Data Lake Dashboard

 Sample and tutorial that creates interactive dashboards using: Cognos Dashboard Embedded (formerly Dynamic Dashboard Embedded), Cloud Object Storage, SQL Query, DB2 Warehouse and AppID.
 Not all services are required, see tutorials for possible use cases and guidance.